 Introducing ELEANORA Magazine

-In her inaugural Editor’s Letter, Eleanora Morrison shares the mission of ELEANORA Magazine, its true namesake, and the historic woman that inspired her launch issue, Carmel Snow
+In her inaugural Editor?s Letter, Eleanora Morrison shares the mission of ELEANORA Magazine, its true namesake, and the historic woman that inspired her launch editorial, Carmel Snow

 By Eleanora Morrison | September 2018

 We are living in a very significant moment in history.
 Much like a patch woven into a quilt that blankets generations of a family, the conversation surrounding gender equality and the celebration of women will soon be a motif woven into the greater framework of humanity for the rest of eternity.
 As women, we should feel uplifted and encouraged to create lives we love, especially now, as paradigms in our culture continue to shift.

 We would be remiss, however, to not recognize that the progress we see today is a direct result of the strength displayed by women for centuries.
 Our brave sisters of the past?those whose names we will always know, and those whose names we will never know?are the reason why we are here.
 ELEANORA Magazine is inspired by their stories.

 Named for my Italian great-grandmother Eleanora Benedetta and the legacy of every strong, pioneering and timeless woman like her, ELEANORA Magazine is the convergence of insatiable passions, curious interests and collaborative skillsets produced by a team of heart-strong creatives who dream of making an impact on the world in the way we know how: through our art.
 Our form of storytelling is original and unified in its mission to celebrate and honor the talented, outspoken, brave and authentic women whose shoulders we stand on today.